-DTN is the only dedicated business voice interfacing with the World Trade Organization (WTO), International Trade Centre (ITC) and UN Conference for Trade and Development (UNCTAD) on digital issues.
-There has been a reliance on adhoc visits by individual companies and business associations and the part-time or pro-bono efforts of experts based in Geneva.
+DTN is the specialised, expert global business voice to the World Trade Organization (WTO), International Trade Centre (ITC) and UN Conference for Trade and Development (UNCTAD) on digital economy policy.

 WTO missions are often small and almost all lack digital trade expertise.
-They need access to business experts and a trusted interlocutor on a day-to-day basis for advice on industry’s digital trade priorities and to explain how issues like intermediaries, financial services, platforms, and data flows relate to their existing national priorities.
+They need access to experts from the business world to unpack the nuances of complex issues, and a trusted interlocutor on a day-to-day basis to help them understand industry’s digital trade priorities and to explain how issues like intermediaries, financial services, platforms, and data flows relate to their existing national priorities.

-Digital trade impacts all companies in all sectors so dialogue and engagement can be fragmented – focal point within the Geneva community benefits all of industry.
+Digital trade impacts all companies in all sectors so dialogue and engagement can be fragmented.
+Having a focal point within the Geneva community benefits all of industry.

 Voices opposed to new digital trade rules are well-resourced, well organised and highly visible.
 A number of Geneva based NGOs have several full-time staff dedicated to an anti-business message putting industry at a significant disadvantage with policy makers – without a countering voice.